Home / Insights / AI security review

 Tool access raises the stakes.

-A system that can call tools is doing business work.
+Once a system can call tools, it is doing business work.
 It can create tickets, move data, update records, draft responses, or change state.

 The moment an AI system can affect state, the review has to examine the workflow around the action, not the words that triggered it.